fernandoaestrella/portfolio/index.md

 [Electrocardiogram]()

-As part of a team of 2, created an electrocardiogram display by picking up very small voltage differences in 3 extremities, amplifying it, filtering it, converting it to a digital value that an EasyAVR board (a board based on the
+As part of a team of 2, created an electrocardiogram display by picking up very small voltage differences in 3 extremities, amplifying it, filtering it, converting it to a digital value that an EasyAVR board (a board based on the ATMEGA16A microcontroller) could understand, serializing it and sending it through USB to a laptop with a [Processing](https://processing.org/) program displaying the results as an ECG display.

+My contributions:

+Produced the [Processing](https://processing.org/) display program and configured the ADC (Analog to Digital Converter) interface.
+Co-developed the amplification and filtering external circuitry (it was not in the AVR board).

 ---

 [Motion Controlled RC Toy Car]()

 As part of a team of 2, modified a cheap RC toy car to be controlled by the angle in which a hand was positioned.

+My contributions:

+Focused on all the programming of the used STM32F100 board, which uses the Arm® Cortex®-M3 core.

 ---